Partially Retargeted Balancing Weights for Causal Effect Estimation Under Positivity Violations: A partially retargeted balancing approach

 \subsubsection{Connections to other methods}

 Problem \eqref{eq:our_db} corresponds to a single propensity score model, while Problem \eqref{eq:db} implies two incompatible propensity score models due to the separability of the optimization problem by treatment group.
-By implying a single propensity score model, rather than two incompatible propensity score models, the weights derived by our proposed method maintain the standard philosophical interpretation of inverse probability weights that direct balancing weights lack for the ATE.
-Furthermore, this allows for the doubly robust property (i.e., the estimator is consistent if either the implied propensity score model or outcome model is properly specified) and semiparametric efficiency of our method given the correct model specification that direct balancing weights for the ATE do not satisfy (see Section \ref{sec:asymptotics} for further discussion of these properties).
-Minimal weights also correspond to two incompatible propensity score models but place an l1 penalty on the dual variables (i.e., propensity score model coefficients).
-While the restrictions imposed on the implied propensity score model of Problem \eqref{eq:our_db} are comparably less intuitive, by restricting $\Var(Z|\bm{X}=\bm{x})$ rather than $E[Z|\bm{X}=\bm{x}]$ our derived weights are able to achieve exact finite sample balance, unlike minimal weights.
-Furthermore, reducing the variance of the derived weights is key to reducing estimator variance, which restricting $\Var(Z|\bm{X}=\bm{x})$ yields; thus, our proposed method precisely restricts the aspect the propensity score model that primarily influences estimator variance.
+By implying a single propensity score model, the weights derived by our proposed method maintain the standard philosophical interpretation of IPW that direct balancing weights lack for the ATE.
+Furthermore, this allows for the doubly robust property (i.e., the estimator is consistent if either the implied propensity score model or outcome model is properly specified) and semiparametric efficiency of our method given the correct model specification (see Section \ref{sec:asymptotics} for further discussion of these properties).
+Minimal weights also correspond to two incompatible propensity score models but additionally place an L1 penalty on the dual variables (i.e., propensity score model coefficients).
+While the restrictions imposed on the implied propensity score model of Problem \eqref{eq:our_db} are comparably less intuitive, by restricting only $\Var(Z|\bm{X}=\bm{x})$ rather than both $E[Z|\bm{X}=\bm{x}]$ and $\Var(Z|\bm{X}=\bm{x})$ our derived weights are able to achieve exact finite sample balance.
+Furthermore, in restricting $\Var(Z|\bm{X}=\bm{x})$ our proposed method precisely restricts the aspect the propensity score model that primarily influences estimator variance.